bus-strat-analytics/MSIN0093-syllabus/README.md

 - [Learn Python the Hard Way](https://learnpythonthehardway.org/book/)

 ## Recommended Books
 While no books are required for this class, I highly recommend a selection of the following books to complement what you will see during the term.
-Books with an (a) or (b) indicate introductory (a) or more advanced (b) treatment of the subject.
+Some pairs of books are marked for (a) introductory or more (b) advanced treatment of the subject.
 You probably do not need both.

   1. **Strategy and Economics**
     - Grant, R. M. (2016).
 Contemporary Strategy Analysis.
 United Kingdom: John Wiley & Sons Ltd.